cwang9208/COLO/README.md

 #### Build

-From the build direction do make.
+From the build direction do `make`.
 ```
 make
 ```